c-mart/dontmoderateme/planning.md

 - Password reset workflow

 ## To do - features/usability
+- Will Gmail stop marking my messages as spam?
 - View all events and checks
 - "Monitor edited" should be an event.
 - Let users change their own password